Nikolay Kostadinov

-Nikolay Kostadinov (Николай Костадинов) is a Bulgarian profesional footballer who plays for Cherno More and for Cherno More II.
+Nikolay Kostadinov (Николай Костадинов) is a Bulgarian professional footballer who plays for Cherno More and for Cherno More II.
 He is the son of Cherno More's assistant manager Petar Kostadinov.

 Career

 Nikolay Kostadinov started playing football at the age of 4.
 He began his footballing career at Beroe.
 He played there 8 years after moving to Cherno More at the age of 12 in the end of 2017.
 After 5 years there he went to Chernomorets Balchik where he for the first time played men's football.
 After 1 year he returned to Cherno More and started playing for Cherno More II.
 He signed his first professional contract in the summer of 2024.
 He made his debut for Cherno More in the 30 October 2024 in a 4:0 away win in the Bulgarian Cup against Kyustendil.
+On 6 December 2025 Kostadinov made his league debut for Cherno More against CSKA Sofia in a 2-0 win coming on in the last minute.